This is the story of the Good Samaritan.

 We live neither in biblical times nor on the road from Jerusalem to Jericho.
 We live in the middle of London.
 It isn’t merely wise to be careful, it is essential.

-While I was taking the daily walk permitted in lockdown the following morning, I saw a young guy with a backpack sheltering from the rain beneath scaffolding.
+While I was taking the daily walk the following morning, I saw a young guy with a backpack sheltering from the rain beneath scaffolding.
 He didn’t ask for money, but I felt guilty passing by under my umbrella.
 It was raining again next day and the same young guy was standing in the same place staring out at the rain.
 We chatted for a couple of minutes and I gave him £10.

 Why was I unable to do what the Good Samaritan had done?